Armour/Handsim/README.md

 # Handsim
-This is a pretty handsome simulator of assembling and dissembling, and it is all for Luo Sir :D
+This is a pretty handsome simulator of assembling and dissembling, and it is all for Lou Sir :D